“Hey, have you ever heard of it?” came the question spoken in Common.

 Lucille’s eyes widened more than Nico’s.

-Nodding, Nico clenched his gloved hands and reached outwards.
+Nodding, Nico clenched his gloved hands and reached outward.

 Afterward—after he had rinsed the blood off his conductor and changed out of his stained clothing—he had stood outside and cried.
 He had sobbed his heart out.
 Fists clenched, hair messy, face sloppy.

 It wasn’t long before his childhood bullies came along.
 They had been regular neighborhood kids.
 Kids who had the fortune of being unaware of who Nico truly was.
 Where the bullying started, Nico didn’t know.
-Maybe it’d been when they saw him crying at school after one of Nico’s friends had gotten a papercut.
+Maybe it’d been when they saw him crying at school after one of Nico’s friends got a paper cut.

 As always, they approached him with raised chins and crossed arms.

 “Well look at this, guys, crybaby Nico is at it again.
 Crying, crying, crying.”
 The ringleader of the crew sneered.
 “So stupid.
 What are you—a girl?
 I bet your dad yelled at you again, huh?
 He’s a doctor, isn’t he?
 Can’t blame him for yelling.
 I mean, you’re so useless, crybaby Nico!”